FREEZX/nuke.js/README.md

 1. left blank (in which case the client would receive the data you send, but **NOT AS A RESPONSE TO YOUR ORIGINAL REQUEST**, you can only catch it if you have set a `primus.on('data')` listener yourself)

-2. pass the original message you got, which contains the sequence number of the original message in the *seq* field, so this will be considered as a resolution to the original promise on the client side.
+2. (preferred) pass the original message you got, which contains the sequence number of the original message in the *seq* field, so this will be considered as a resolution to the original promise on the client side.

 ### Routes